Instagram Marketing for Subscription Businesses & Two Who Are Dominating

 Basically, people take to the Internet, learn of a brand’s unique box-based offer and sign up for a subscription of some sort to have said box regularly delivered right to their doorstep.
 From disposable razors to makeup and beauty products, subscription box businesses are taking the world of e-commerce entrepreneurship by storm and Instagram marketing for subscription businesses is huge.

 Box Businesses and Instagram—a Match Made In Heaven

 Shouldn’t come as much of a shocker—after all, this is our bread and butter.
-But seriously, there’s something to all of this Instagram marketing madness for subscription box businesses.
+But seriously, there’s something to all of this Instagram marketing for subscription businesses.
 Need some evidence?
 No worries—from what we’ve seen, the following two box-based subscription businesses are dominating Instagram:

 1) Blue Apron

 Blue Apron is subscription box business with a single goal in mind—to make cooking “fun and easy.”
 Once services have been purchased, Blue Apron delivers a box filled with the ingredients and step-by-step photo instructions to prepare and serve three delicious meals every week.

 The company offers plans to serve up enough weekly food to handle families of two, four and six people.
 Whether you enjoy meat and fish or are a strict vegetarian, there’s a meal plan that’s right for you and your family.

 Not a bad idea, right?
 Unfortunately, a great idea isn’t good enough to make a sustainable profit in today’s competitive day and age.
 Because of this, Blue Apron uses its Instagram account to hone in on something most Instagrammers can’t get enough of—food.

 Be truthful—you too have taken a picture of a meal you’ve prepared by yourself and shared it on Instagram.
 Nobody can fault you—it’s fun to do.
 As such, Blue Apron has grabbed ahold of this social tendency and is using it to the company’s advantage.